sanko/infix/README.md

 -   **`ffi_type`**: The central data structure that describes any C type.
 -   **`ffi_cif_func`**: A generic function pointer for invoking a forward trampoline: `void (*ffi_cif_func)(void* target_function, void* return_value, void** args);`
+-   **`ffi_reverse_trampoline_t`**: An opaque handle to a callback's context.
+A pointer to this context is **always passed as the first argument** to your C callback handler, allowing you to access user data and other metadata.

 ### Arena Memory Allocator